-The ReGen[TM] technology process is a combination of traditional refining industry standard operations, combined in what the Company believes is a unique configuration, at specific design temperature and pressure settings, that results in the production of re-refined base lubricating oils.
-The ReGen[TM] technology is capable of producing Group III (synthetic grade) motor oil in a commercial scale re-refining operation.
-Traditional re-refineries typically utilize a two-stage re-refining process to produce Group I and Group II base lubricating oils and subsequently hydro-treat all inputs, which is energy intensive and consumes more hydrogen in a less efficient manner than a re-refining process that utilizes the ReGen[TM] technology.
-From pilot plant studies and vendor-scale testing, the Company has determined that the ReGen[TM] process produces high-value Group III base oils and can hydro-treat roughly one third of the proposed plants' inputs, further saving on consumables and energy consumption.
+The ReGenTM technology process is a combination of traditional refining industry standard operations, combined in what the Company believes is a unique configuration, at specific design temperature and pressure settings, that results in the production of recycled base lubricating oils.
+The ReGenTM technology is capable of producing Group III (synthetic grade) motor oil in a commercial scale re-refining operation.
+Traditional re-refineries typically utilize a two-stage re-refining process to produce Group I and Group II base lubricating oils and subsequently hydro-treat all inputs, which is energy intensive and consumes more hydrogen in a less efficient manner than a re-refining process that utilizes the ReGenTM technology.
+From pilot plant studies and vendor-scale testing, the Company has determined that the ReGenTM process produces high-value Group III base oils and can hydro-treat roughly one third of the proposed plants' inputs, further saving on consumables and energy consumption.

-Pilot testing of the ReGen[TM] technology has been conducted in a 5 barrel per day ("bpd") demonstration plant run continuously for several thousand hours using UMO feedstocks sourced from multiple suppliers.
+Pilot testing of the ReGenTM technology has been conducted in a 5 barrel per day ("bpd") demonstration plant run continuously for several thousand hours using UMO feedstocks sourced from multiple suppliers.
 In the pilot testing, output base oil production was analyzed and proved to meet American Petroleum Industry ("API") "Group III" specifications.
-Independently, a report by Oak Ridge National Laboratory in March 2009 (the "Oak Ridge Report") assessed the data from the pilot testing and provided an assessment of market, energy impact, and utility of the ReGen[TM] process for re-refining UMO to produce Group I, II, and III base oils, diesel fuel, and asphalt.
+Independently, a report by Oak Ridge National Laboratory in March 2009 (the "Oak Ridge Report") assessed the data from the pilot testing and provided an assessment of market, energy impact, and utility of the ReGenTM process for re-refining UMO to produce Group I, II, and III base oils, diesel fuel, and asphalt.
 The Oak Ridge Report indicated:

-"an excellent chance that the ReGen^M re-refining process, which includes both solvent extraction and hydrofinishing, will be successful.
+"an excellent chance that the ReGenTM re-refining process, which includes both solvent extraction and hydrofinishing, will be successful.
 The major reasons for this are its process flexibility and high process integration. ...
-The ReGen^M process provides high energy yields in the forms of process and marketable fuels, as well as a high yield of at least two grades of base oils from the used oil.
+The ReGenTM process provides high energy yields in the forms of process and marketable fuels, as well as a high yield of at least two grades of base oils from the used oil.
 The process was developed to minimize purchased process energy. ...
-The ReGen^M process has higher returns on investment and shorter payout times in comparison to a recent analysis of worldwide oil re-refining processes."
+The ReGenTM process has higher returns on investment and shorter payout times in comparison to a recent analysis of worldwide oil re-refining processes."

-In December 2016, the Company entered into contracts for engineering studies with Stantec Consulting Ltd. ("Stantec") and WSP Canada Inc. ("WSP") to validate the prototype plant findings and in particular, the previously modelled second stage design capability of the ReGen[TM] technology to produce approximately 45% to 53% Group III (synthetic grade) base oils from UMO feedstock in addition to Group II base lubricating oils, ultralow sulphur diesel fuel, and asphalt flux from the other two stages in the ReGen[TM] process.
+In December 2016, the Company entered into contracts for engineering studies with Stantec Consulting Ltd. ("Stantec") and WSP Canada Inc. ("WSP") to validate the prototype plant findings and in particular, the previously modelled second stage design capability of the ReGenTM technology to produce approximately 45% to 53% Group III (synthetic grade) base oils from UMO feedstock in addition to Group II base lubricating oils, light oil and asphalt flux from the other two stages in the ReGenTM process.

 WSP was retained to confirm the general feasibility of the ReGenTM process and to provide major equipment sizing, a preliminary equipment list, process flow diagrams, a cost estimate, and other information required to proceed to the next phase of design.
-WSP's report dated March 14, 2017, advised of validation by a pilot plant trial of a wide range of UMO feedstocks, WSP's opinion that the ReGen refining technology process is "technically sound" and that "construction and operation of the proposed re-refinery should provide finished products equivalent or greater than those contained in previous engineering studies".
-WSP's cost estimate for a 2,800 bpd UMO re-refinery using the patented ReGen process ranged between \$100 million and \$118 million.
+WSP's report dated March 14, 2017, stated that the ReGenTM refining technology process is "technically sound" and that "construction and operation of the proposed re-refinery should provide finished products equivalent or greater than those contained in previous engineering studies."